Connected Early Childhood Pathway

 Priority will be given to students in regional, rural, and remote locations, as well as Aboriginal and Torres Strait Islander students.

 We have more than 25 years of expertise in early childhood education.
 We're the #1 public university for grads who get jobs.* We also have a strong commitment to regional, rural and First Nations students.
-And as Australia’s most experienced online university, our fully online Connected Early Childhood Pathway is designed for students balancing work, family and life.
+As Australia’s most experienced online university, our fully online Connected Early Childhood Pathway is designed for students balancing work, family and life.
 You’ll get expert advice, dedicated support, and all the resources you need – without having to attend campus.

 *Good Universities Guide 2024/25